California Council on Diesel Education and Technology

 The California Air Resources Board is the state agency responsible for protecting air quality, such as emissions from diesel trucks.
 Through classroom and hands-on training classes provided by CCDET, the trucking industry can better understand their vehicles and better comply with the California regulations that apply to them.

 The heavy-duty diesel industry (truck owners and operators and truck organizations) provides the ARB and the community colleges with input regarding the day-to day operations of their business.
 The industry benefits by attending CCDET courses and workshops.

 Heavy-duty engine manufacturers & dealers assist in the design of equipment training, provide access to technical information, and help procure equipment for classes.

 California Community Colleges serve the vocational needs of the community.
 They educate Technicians through a balance of formal classroom and hands on training.
 The curriculum includes the study of diesel engine theory, emissions, government regulations and programs directed at heavy-duty diesel engines, along with appropriate hands on training.

 The California Community College system provides excellent locations for training because training infrastructure, equipment, and vocational training programs are already in place.
 Films, videos, slide presentations, and actual components allow the trainees to become familiar with the problems and solutions involved with dealing with government regulations.

-“California Community Colleges educate Technicians through a balance of formal classroom and hands on training.”- The California Council of Diesel Education & Technology
+“California Community Colleges educate Technicians through a balance of formal classroom and hands on training.”

 This page last reviewed.